Ashdon: History

+At the time of Domesday Book Ashdon was a settlement known as Ascenduna in the ancient hundred of Freshwell.

 Ashdon has been cited as a potential location [note 1] for a significant battle in 1016, known as the Battle of Assundun.
 This was a key milestone in the creation of a united England, whereby the Danish King Canute (or Cnut) defeated the English King Edmund II.
 After the battle King Edmund II ceded England (except Wessex) to Canute.
 During the summer and autumn of 2016 the Ashdon and Hadstock Millennium Group organised events to mark the event.
 On 10 September 2016 Waltons Park hosted a re-enactment of the battle which was organised by Ashdon Parish Council, Hadstock village and Saffron Walden Museum, and involved 80 actors In addition to the battle, former archbishop of Canterbury Dr Rowan Williams came to Hadstock church to deliver a commemorative service.

 The village is split between the valley settlement and (the) Church End which contains the Guildhall.
 Originally built on the hill the villagers migrated down the hill to escape the Black Death during the 13th and 14th centuries.

 All of the Bartlow Hills were entirely in Ashdon Parish, Essex when the boundary between Cambridgeshire and Essex ran from Steventon End to the River Granta, then along the Granta westwards to Linton, as shown on Ordnance Survey maps including those dated 1805, 1838 and 1882.
 There is evidence to suggest former vineyards were in operation near to the church.
 During the reign of Henry VIII the village rector served as a royal chaplain and even officiated his marriage to Anne Boleyn.

 As a rural settlement, farming has been a major aspect of village life.
 So after many years of reduced pay, the farmers formed unions and in 1914, partook in the first agricultural strike.
 Not only were workers unhappy over pay conditions, which at 13 shillings a week among the lowest paid in the country (just ahead of Buckinghamshire and Oxfordshire), but also the dismissal of workers who had joined the Helions Bumpstead National Agricultural & Rural Workers Union branch, which had formed one year previously.
 The strikers used the grounds of The Fox (a former pub) to organise protests and host concerts.
 In addition to the concerts villages organised processions of flags and banners, as well as torch glowings at night.
 During the strike 70 police officers were drafted in and resulted in 8 workers being sentenced to a month imprisonment in Cambridge, for refusing to pay fines.